Defining Low Supply

 Diaper check - The simplest check a mother can do is count diapers and examine stools.
 No, it is not the tell-all, but it can be a starting place.
 A baby six days or older should have six or more wet diapers in a 24 hour period, and dirty diapers should be fully transitioned to yellow.
 Presence of meconium after two days of age can be an indicator that milk production is in trouble!

-Infant weight - Initial weight loss of more than 10% may be an indicator that the infant is having trouble transferring milk, not necessarily that the milk isn’t adequate.
-However, if left unaddressed, it can lead to overall milk supply thresholds being less once hormones have regulated postpartum- which is that supply-and-demand factor.
+Infant weight - Initial birth weight loss of more than 10% may be an indicator that the infant is having trouble transferring milk, not necessarily that the milk isn’t adequate.
+However, if left unaddressed, it can lead to overall milk supply thresholds being less than optimal once hormones have regulated postpartum- which is that supply-and-demand factor.
 Weight gain for the first four months should look something like 0.5-1 oz/ a day, or an average of 4-9 oz a week.
-Any infant weight loss should be addressed immediately.
+A baby’s weight loss, beyond the normal initial loss, should be addressed immediately.

 Pain - Breastfeeding should not be painful.
 No, really.
+A baby nurses quite frequently, especially in the early weeks, and we are designed to answer their needs.
 Friction or clamping on the nipple indicates poor positioning and/or infant feeding mechanics.
 Reoccurring engorgement, clogged ducts, mastitis, and thrush can be an indication feedings are not effectively removing milk or that damage is happening to the tissue.
 This all needs to be looked at and addressed early on to prevent low milk transfer, the ultimate precursor to low supply.
+An IBCLC needs to observe how the baby feeds, the positioning from the mother’s end, and ask in-depth questions on frequency, duration, and more.

 Increasing Breast Milk Supply